unfoldingWord/uw-pdf-preview/src/components/PkPdfPreview.md

-# PkEditor demo
+# PkPdfPreview demo

-The demo demonstrates using the PkEditor in standalone mode (with all Proskomma / Epitetele handling done through a PkCacheProvider, which is included as a wrapper in the app).
+The demo demonstrates using the PkPdfPreview in standalone mode (with all Proskomma / Epitetele handling done through a PkCacheProvider, which is included as a wrapper in the app).